leader4/python-doc-translation/Doc/howto/logging-cookbook.rst

 The second part of the solution is :class:`QueueListener`, which has been designed as the counterpart to :class:`QueueHandler`.
-A :class:`QueueListener` is very simple: it’s passed a queue and some handlers, and it fires up an internal thread which listens to its queue for LogRecords sent from ``QueueHandlers`` (or any other source of ``LogRecords``, for that matter).
+A :class:`QueueListener` is very simple: it' s passed a queue and some handlers, and it fires up an internal thread which listens to its queue for LogRecords sent from ``QueueHandlers`` (or any other source of ``LogRecords``, for that matter).
 The ``LogRecords`` are removed from the queue and passed to the